NaeemKhan14/DLNA-Home-Media-Server/README.md

 ./setup.sh
 ```

 - The setup should take a while, but once it is completed, everything should be installed.
+You can connect to the torrent web client using your brower and http://piIPaddress:8080 and the management panel at http://piIPaddress/.
+To find out the piIPaddress, write `hostname -I` in the Raspberry Pi's terminal to get the IP address assigned to it.

+- Login to torrent web client at http://piIPaddress:8080.
+The default credentials are:
+username: admin
+password: adminadmin
+- Once logged in, go to Tools -> Options.
+Under the Downloads tab, change the `Default Save Path` to `/media/hdd/videos`.